liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 ------------------

 To work together it is important to share a common language.
-Unfortunately, JavaScript programmers, CSS developers and graphic designers sometimes have very different angles on the same things.
+Unfortunately, JavaScript programmers, CSS developers, and graphic designers sometimes have very different angles on the same things.

 With the following terms I tried to find (and name) common grounds.
 This